Our rating: (4.5/5)

 Receipt options after a transaction.

 If you use the browser-based Virtual Terminal, transactions can be sent from your computer to Square Terminal for a chip or contactless payment.
-As long as the card payment was completed by contactless or chip and PIN, the fee is 1.75% (less than if it’s accepted remotely).
+As long as the card payment was completed by contactless or chip and PIN, the fee is 1.75% (lower than the keyed fee).

-Pickup and delivery orders paid for online can be managed on the terminal, which we found very handy for order fulfilment.
+Pickup and delivery orders placed online can also be managed and printed on the terminal, which we found very handy for order fulfilment.

 transactions list on Square Terminal